micsoder/ot-harjoitustyo/README.md

 ```

 #### To test the program
-#### PS. run this command twice, I noticed that the first time one test failed but when I ran it again, all succeeded.
 The program can be tested from the terminal with the following command:
 ```
 poetry run invoke test